EDITOR’S NOTE: The OpenSky® Secured Visa® Credit Card offer mentioned in this article has expired and is no longer

 The First Progress Platinum Prestige Mastercard® Secured Credit Card is issued by Synovus Bank.
 Your credit line is secured by your fully-refundable deposit of $200 – $2,000 submitted with your application.
 Your security deposit is always 100% refundable providing you have met all your financial obligations that are due on the card.

 The annual fee is a few bucks higher then the OpenSky® Secured Visa® Credit Card but the purchase APR is quite a bit lower.
 That could make this card more valuable than the OpenSky® Secured Visa® Credit Card if you aren’t able to pay off in full what you charge each month.
-Your balances and payment activity will be reported to the credit bureaus monthly and will show up on your credit reports.
+Your balances and payment activity will be reported to the credit bureaus and will show up on your credit reports.

 When looking to convert to a traditional credit card, after six to twelve months after you have demonstrated consistent responsible management of all your credit obligations, you may be eligible for a traditional credit card.
-The First Progress Platinum Prestige Mastercard® Secured Credit Card offers the following – when you make 6-months of on-time payments you’ll be invited to apply for an unsecured First Digital Mastercard.
+Check with the card issuer if they have a program in place to convert you to a traditional card.